nobelsu/epelainee/README.md

-# Elizabeth P. Elaine — portfolio

 A halftone galaxy.
-The site opens on a stippled eight-point star; click it and it bursts into a wide arc of stars filling the top of the frame — corners included — curving away to a clear horizon above the name.
-Each dot in that field is one
-experience: hover (or tap) to name it, click to open its detail.
+The site opens on a stippled eight-point star; click it and it bursts into a wide arc of stars filling the top of the frame curving away to a clear horizon above the name.
+Each dot in that field is one experience: hover (or tap) to name it, click to open its detail.

 Categories are navigated through the central star.
 Bring the pointer near it and a ring of seven category buttons fades in; click one and the galaxy filters to